 Reach a Wider Audience

 A section of the target audience might prefer other forms of content to webinars.
-For various reasons, some might choose blogs over videos, infographics over slides, eBooks over podcasts.
+For various reasons, some might choose blogs over videos, infographics over slides, and eBooks over podcasts.
 They might feel left out if vital information is available only in one format – webinars.
 By converting video content into multiple mediums, you reach out to a broader audience which is beneficial to the business.

 Also Read: Top 7 Online Reputation Management Tools